Buddhism in China

 Buddha from Western China, ca. 450 AD

-Buddhism first came to China from India around 500 AD, spreading through Central Asia along the Silk Road.
+April 2017 - Buddhism first came to China from India around 500 AD, spreading through Central Asia along the Silk Road.
 A Buddhist artist carved this wooden Buddha in Western China, on the Silk Road, before Buddhism really reached central China.
-At this time China was broken up into a lot of smaller kingdoms, so there wasn't much organized opposition to the new religion.
+At this time China was broken up into a lot of smaller kingdoms, so there wasn't anybody really trying to stop the new religion.

-In China, Buddhism got stronger and stronger, even while it was losing ground in India to Hinduism.
-Soon most of the Buddhists were in China and not India.
+In China, Buddhism got stronger and stronger, even though back in India most Buddhists were going back to Hinduism.
+Soon there were a lot more people following Buddhism in China than in India.
 In China, even more than in India, most Buddhist people continued to lead more or less ordinary lives, but some Buddhist men and women left their jobs and their families in order to live in Buddhist monasteries as monks or nuns.

 Very soon after Buddhism came to China, in the 500s AD, Chinese people developed their own kind of Buddhism, which we call Zen Buddhism.
 Zen comes from the Sanskrit (Indian) word dhyana, which means "meditation," but the Chinese philosophy of Taoism might also be an influence on Zen.
-Zen philosophy emphasizes meditation and experience instead of words and explanations.
+Zen philosophy emphasizes meditation and experience instead of words and explanations: learning by doing.

-When Emperor Wuzong died, though, the persecution stopped, and Buddhism began to be more popular again.
-Under the Sung Dunasty, in the 1100s, many people in China were Buddhists.
-Zen Buddhism remained very popular at this time.
+When Emperor Wuzong died, though, the persecution stopped, and Buddhism got more popular again.
+Under the Song Dynasty, in the 1100s, many people in China, including the emperors, were Buddhists.
+As Buddhist universities like Nalanda closed in India, Song Dynasty universities opened up in China to take their place.
+Zen Buddhism also remained very popular at this time.